-Just 10 minutes away from Old Town, you'll find some beach culture at Mission Bay.
-Rent a bike, and cruise around, or learn how to stand up paddleboard.
-There is even a mini amusement park where you'll find entertaining rides and games.
+Just 10 minutes away from Old Town, you'll find a laid-back beach culture at Mission Bay.
+Rent a bike, cruise through the streets, or learn to stand up paddleboard.
+There's even a mini amusement park filled with entertaining rides and games.

 10:00 am: Self Realization Fellowship Meditation Garden

 Take the I-5 freeway to Encinitas and go straight to the Self Realization Fellowship Meditation Gardens.
 These gardens are on a cliff overlooking a sweeping view of the Pacific.
 Take in the views and fresh air of this gorgeously scenic location.

 Next, drive north to the town of Encinitas.
 Stop by Pannikin to fuel up with some coffee or tea and mingle among the locals as you sip your drink.